GeoffreyBooth/node/doc/contributing/distribution.md

 documented as experimental.
 In addition, Node.js includes external projects as internal dependencies.
 These may be replaced or removed at any time, provided that doing so is not a breaking change.

+Software that is run via a standalone command separate from Node.js shall not be included in the Node.js distribution, with the exception of `npm` as it is provided as a way for users to install such software.